Working papers

 Campiglio E., Dietz, S., Venmans F. (2023) Optimal climate policy as if the transition matters.
 Working paper of the National Bank of Belgium, Grantham and Cesifo.
 Presented at the National Bank of Belgium 2020, Royal Economics Society 2021, AERE 2021, EAERE 2021, IAEE 2021, CESifo 2023, EAERE 2024, EEA 2024.
 R&R at the Review of Economic Studies.

 Groom B. et al. (2024) Bringing the economics of biodiversity into policy and decision-making: A target and cost-based approach to pricing biodiversity.
-Submitted at Nature Sustainability.
+R&R at Nature Sustainability.

 Unpublished work in progress